oplS16projects/Fred-s-Stockroom/template.md

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)
+Our data for live stock price is provided by Yahoo Finance.
+Other piece of data is ticker symbols for each company listed on NYSE which is provided by wikipedia.

 How will you convert that data into a form usable for your project?
-We are using markets-graph.rkt library to graphically show live stock prices.
-The user can compare stock prices of two or more companies.
+We use markets-graph.rkt library to graphically display the live stock prices once the correct symbol is typed.
+The user can compare stock prices of two or more companies and learn about the trend, price wave, recent spikes and many other things.

 Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
 Explain in some detail what your plan is for accomplishing the necessary processing.